 A FOA is a publicly available document in which a Federal agency makes known its intentions to make awards (e.g., other transactions), usually as a result of competition for funds.
-SPARC applications must be submitted in response to a FOA or direct request from SPARC staff.
+All SPARC applications must be submitted in response to a FOA.
 FOAs include information to allow prospective applicants to determine whether to apply.